ibm-cloud-docs/satellite/satellite-cli-reference-v2.md

 ## `ibmcloud sat experimental endpoint authn rotate`
 {: #experimental-endpoint-authn-rotate-cli}

 [2024-09-01] Replace existing authentication certificates with new ones.
 There are two TLS connections in the request flow.
 The `source` options refer to the TLS handshake between the source and the Connector service.
-The `destination` options refer to the TLS handshake between the Connector service and your destination or target server.
+The `dest` options refer to the TLS handshake between the Connector service and your destination or target server.
 You can provide certificates for one or both of these connections.
 Only the certificates that you specify are replaced.

 ```txt
 ibmcloud sat experimental endpoint authn rotate --endpoint ENDPOINT [--dest-ca-cert-file FILE] [--dest-cert-file FILE] [--dest-key-file FILE] [-q] [--source-ca-cert-file FILE] [--source-cert-file FILE] [--source-key-file FILE] (--connector-id ID | --location LOCATION)